zicna/validations-with-form_tag-rails-lab/README.md

 # Validations with `form_tag`

-## Objectives
+# Objectives

-- render or redirect based on validation of instance in create/update
+- Render or redirect based on validation of instance in create/update
 - Prefill in form values based on an instance
 - Print out full error messages based on an invalid instance
-- introspect on errors for a field
+- Introspect on errors for a field
-- apply an error class to a field conditionally based on errors on a field
+- Apply an error class to a field conditionally based on errors on a field

-## Notes

-Just give them the models and migrations.

-They have to add
+# Requirements

-- Validations
+## Validations
-- Routes
-- Controllers
-- Actions
-- Form Views

-make sure they are redirectnig and rendering correctly make sure they are calling save and update correctly make sure they print out full messages for an error summary on invalid forms fields should be prefilled error class on inputs
+1. Add validations to `Author` such that...
+  1. `name` is not blank
+  1. `email` is unique
+  1. `phone_number` is exactly 10 digits long
+1. Add validations to `Post` such that...
+  1. `title` is not blank
+  1. `content` is at least 100 characters long
+  1. `category` is either `"Fiction"` or `"Non-Fiction"`

+## Basic Routes & Controllers

+1. Create `show`, `new`, `edit`, `create`, and `update` routes for both models.
+1. Define controller actions for `show`, `new`, and `edit`.
+1. Define the "valid path" for the `create` and `update` controller actions.
+1. Define the "invalid path" for the `create` and `update` controller actions.

+## Forms

+1. Create forms with `form_tag` for both models' `new` and `edit` actions.
+1. Prefill already-submitted forms with the invalid data when re-rendering.
+1. Display a list of errors at the top of forms when an invalid action is attempted.
+They should be contained in an element with id `error_explanation`, and each error should have its own `<li>`.
+1. Conditionally wrap each field in a `.field_with_errors` div if it has errors.

 <a href='https://learn.co/lessons/validations-with-form_tag-rails-lab' data-visibility='hidden'>View this lesson on Learn.co</a>